2025–26 AFC Women's Champions League

-The 2025–26 AFC Women's Champions League is the second edition of the AFC Women's Champions League, Asia's premier club women's football tournament organized by the Asian Football Confederation (AFC).
+The 2025–26 AFC Women's Champions League was the second edition of the AFC Women's Champions League, Asia's premier club women's football tournament organized by the Asian Football Confederation (AFC).

-Wuhan Jiangda are the defending champions.
+Wuhan Jiangda were the defending champions, but were eliminated by Suwon in quarter finals.

+Naegohyang became the champions for the first time in the competition's history, thus qualifying to the group stage of the next edition.

 Association team allocation

-There is one entry per participating member association, with allocation based on the FIFA Women's World Ranking.
+There was one entry per participating member association, with allocation based on AFC Women's Club ranking made with 70% of AFC club points and 30% of national team points as per FIFA Women's World Ranking.
 Teams from the top seven ranked associations qualified directly to the group stage, with the remaining teams starting from the preliminary stage.
-Ranking for AFC Women's Club Competition are made with 70% of AFC club points and 30% of national team points as per FIFA rankings.